hudeany/PuttyKeyFormat/README.md

 This is a pure JAVA 8 class with no special external dependencies.

 ## Class "de.soderer.utilities.PuttyKeyOpenSshHelper"
-To convert a PuTTY key in the encrypted ".pem" files format use PuttyKeyOpenSshHelper, which depends on the BouncyCastle crypto library (bcprov-jdk15on-1.61.jar and bcpkix-jdk15on-1.61.jar).
+To convert a PuTTY key in the encrypted ".pem" files format for usage in OpenSSH use PuttyKeyOpenSshHelper, which depends on the BouncyCastle crypto library (bcprov-jdk15on-1.61.jar and bcpkix-jdk15on-1.61.jar).

 For Usage see class "de.soderer.utilities.test.PuttyKeyTest"